jbisits/jbisits.github.io/_pages/research.md

 ## Numerical mixing in finite volume ocean models

+The discretisation of advection schemes to transport tracers and thickness in finite volume ocean models leads to spurios *numerical* mixing.
+Currently we are looking at methods to diagnose numerical mixing --- more to come soon!

 ## Non-linear controls on ocean circulation and mixing in the high-latitude oceans